Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 - Click Enroll users.

-- Start typing the name, email address or ID number of a person you want to enroll in the search box beneath Select users.
+- In the dialog box that opens, Start typing the name, email address, or ID number of the person or persons you want to enroll in the search box.

-- Click on a person in the drop-down menu to add them to the Select users list.
+- Click on a person from the drop-down menu to add them to the Select users list.

 - Repeat steps 2 and 3 until you have selected everyone you need to enroll.